Tim-Liam-Hill/Acid/README.md

 TODO: explain why my test cases are in files.

+TODO: mention drawing the DFA and such, then go make a pull request to the other project after I change their code.

 ## Properties

 * Stack based - arithmatic operations work in stack based manner (refer to textbook) (its easier)